What They Do: Models pose for artists, photographers, and other clients to help advertise products.

 Models’ schedules can be demanding and stressful.
 Many models work part time and have unpredictable work schedules.
 They must be ready to work for a show or attend a photo shoot on short notice.
 The number of hours worked varies with the job.
 Many models experience periods of unemployment.

-Rising retail sales, particularly online and e-commerce sales, will encourage businesses to increase their digital advertising and marketing budgets.
+Rising retail sales, particularly online and in e-commerce, will encourage businesses to increase their digital advertising and marketing budgets.
 Demand for models to appear in digital advertisements is expected to lead to increased employment for these workers.
-However, less expensive digital and social media options are allowing companies to interact and build relationships with customers in new ways.
-Companies can now promote their products and brands directly to consumers.
-This direct promotion will lessen the need for professional models or large-scale advertising campaigns, thus moderating their employment demand.
+However, less expensive digital and social media options are allowing companies promote their products and brands directly to consumers, which may moderate employment demand for models.

 A portion of the information on this page is used by permission of the U.S. Department of Labor.